Raikryu/himark-challenge/dashboard/src/task3_original.md

     console.log(`Showing time window ${startIndex+1}-${startIndex+uniqueTimes.length} of ${allTimePoints} total time points`);
   } else {
-    const timeWindowValue = document.getElementById("time-window-value");
+    // Update the display value for small datasets const timeWindowValue = document.getElementById("time-window-value");
     if (timeWindowValue) {
       timeWindowValue.textContent = `All ${allTimePoints} time points`;
     }
   }

-  let damageTypes = Object.keys(damageTypeLabels);
+  // Get sorted list of damage types, filtered if a specific one is selected let damageTypes = Object.keys(damageTypeLabels);

-  if (dashboardState.damageTypeFilter !== "all") {
+  // Filter to show only the selected damage type if one is specifically chosen if (dashboardState.damageTypeFilter !== "all") {
     console.log("Filtering heatmap to show only:", dashboardState.damageTypeFilter);
     damageTypes = [dashboardState.damageTypeFilter];
   }

+  // Prepare data for D3 heatmap
   const heatmapData = [];

   damageTypes.forEach((damageType, row) => {
     uniqueTimes.forEach((time, col) => {
-      const values = timeGroups[col][1];
+      // Find the value for this damage type and time const values = timeGroups[col][1];
       const found = values.find(d => d.damageType === damageType);
       const value = found ? found.value : null;